 Cosmetic Bonding What to Expect

 Transitional bonding can be used for anything from a mock-up to a full mouth rehabilitation.
 We call it “transitional” because it lets the patient transition into more permanent dentistry as he or she can afford, or as their treatment requires.
 Transitional bonding also allows Dr. Mark Sowell time to work out any bite-related and esthetic issues with your smile.
-Transitional bonding is an important tool for such an accomplished cosmetic dentist.
+Transitional bonding is an important tool for such an accomplished cosmetic dentist in Plano TX.

 Transitional bonding is most often used when a patient needs a phased solution to their problem.
 The result is usually 80% as nice as an ideal ceramic or porcelain result if done by a master at handling, contouring, layering and polishing composites.
 As an accredited member of the American Academy of Cosmetic Dentistry, Dr. Sowell has demonstrated his skills before a board of cosmetic dental examiners.
 These direct bondings are done directly and dependent on the dentist’s sculpting skill and ability.
 They work well for many years and can be replaced by porcelain ceramics in a phased approach over time.
 Often, transitional bondings are used for younger teenage and 20-something patients because they are more affordable than ceramics.